Array

 Time Management is the Essence of Success

 Finding time to devote to studies – full-time or part-time – can be a challenge as an adult.
 While as an undergrad in college, you may have had very few real responsibilities, now that you’re ready to enrol for an IMI programme, you probably have a lot to juggle.
 Working full-time, possibly maintaining a family, and all of the other responsibilities that come with your stage in life can make you time poor.
-But there are a few things you can do to help achieve a balance and still find time to complete a Short Programme, Professional Diploma or even a Masters.
+But there are a few things you can do to help achieve a balance and still find time to complete a short programme or professional diploma.

 Find Your Motivation